Shivamshiv/MlOps_code_optimization/README.md

 - **Note:** This project is not completed yet.
 Further changes and development is in progress.

-Lastly, I want to the thanks to the Vimal Daga Sir and all the IIEC community group members who are constantly helping knowingly or unlnowlingly.
+Lastly, I want to thanks to the Vimal Daga Sir and all the IIEC community group members who are constantly helping knowingly or unlnowlingly.